Qiskit/documentation/README.md

 This component only works in notebooks.
 Notebook code cells are always at the top-level of content, but sometimes you'll want to have them nested in other components, such as in tabs or in a list.
+While you could write your code as a markdown block, it's usually preferable to keep the code as a code block so that it is executed and its code can be later used in the notebook.
+The CodeCellPlaceholder component allows you to still use a code block, but move it to render somewhere else in the notebook.

 To use this component, add a tag starting with `id-` to the cell you'd like to move, then add a `<CodeCellPlaceholder tag="id-tag" />` component with the same tag somewhere in your markdown.
 This will move that code cell into the place of the component.